instayu/html-5-calander/Contributing.md.md

   * Have your Gallery modules hosted on the Yahoo!
 CDN.
   * Contribute bug fixes and enhancements to the core library.

+**Fork Repo**
+   * Visit https://github.com/yui/yui3 and click the fork button
+   * Clone this fork down to your local PC
+   * For a specific task, create a branch on this clone and check your changes into this branch.
+   * Push those changes back to your "origin" (back up to github)

+**Pull Request**
+   * issue a pull request from your special branch via github to the yui/yui3 repo.